TL;DR

 Landing Page Design Best Practices

-For example, a website homepage design might focus on consistent branding, while a sales page design is focused on converting visitors into customers, so it may include persuasive design elements like case studies.
+A homepage might focus on consistent branding, while a sales page design is built to convert visitors into customers, so it leans on persuasive elements like case studies.

-With that in mind, here are some of the top landing page best practices for designing a high-converting page.
+With that in mind, here are the top practices for designing a high-converting page.

 1. Stick to a Single Landing Page Idea

-Landing pages are meant to be laser-focused and targeted to a single conversion goal.
-So a landing page with more than 1 idea or offer will distract potential customers from taking the desired action.
+Landing pages should be laser-focused on a single conversion goal.
+A page with more than one idea or offer pulls potential customers away from the action you want.

-To avoid this, keep your landing page to just a single idea.
+To avoid that, keep your landing page to a single idea.

-If you’re selling more than 1 product, make separate landing pages for each of them.
-That way, it’s easier to optimize your landing page for a single outcome and avoid the risk of overwhelming your visitors.
+If you’re selling more than one product, build separate landing pages for each.
+That makes it easier to optimize your landing page for one outcome without overwhelming visitors.

 2. Experiment with Different Color Palettes

-Color can have a powerful effect on visitors to your landing page.
-This usually stems from our own real-world experiences and color psychology, which is our natural response to certain colors.
+Color has a powerful effect on visitors.
+It stems from our real-world experiences and color psychology, which is our natural response to certain colors.

-For example, red summons feelings of power and vitality, which is why it’s used for many sports brands.
-Yet, green can indicate newness, growth, and health, making it a top choice for wellness brands.
+Red summons feelings of power and vitality, which is why so many sports brands use it.
+Green signals newness, growth, and health, making it a top choice for wellness brands.

 When you’re exploring colors for your landing page, ask yourself a few questions: